Season 1, Episode 34

 Women are a lot of times paying attention to a lot of things at one time, at any given moment, many things, diffuse awareness, paying attention to so much.
 Usually, men are kind of single-focused and they’re going for the one thing.
 There’s no right or wrong or good or bad in that.
 That’s a topic, a whole other topic, but when it comes to then moving into sex, there’s so much of life is screaming and clanking in her head that it’s like, I hear my mom in my head when she says, “It’s going to be an act of Congress,” to do a thing or meaning, it’s going to take a lot of effort.

 It’ll take a lot of effort.
-It almost will feel torturous to make all of that stuff that is so loud in her head quiet down so that she can actually be in her body.
+It almost feels torturous to make all of that stuff that is so loud in her head quiet down so that she can actually be in her body.
 I think a man doesn’t really want to have sex with a woman that he knows doesn’t really want to have sex with him, or the only reason why she wants to have sex with him is to get something from him.

 Women are a little bit misconstrued here thinking that he should just want sex because he wants sex all the time.
 We’re talking about something different.
 We leverage the massage table because he can say basically, “Shut up.”
-He doesn’t say that, but it’s kind of like you’re going to lay face down in that table.
+He doesn’t say that, but it’s kind of like you’re going to lay face down on that table.
 You’re not going to be able to talk.
 You’re going to be quiet and I’m going to put my hands on you.

 He knows, I mean, he’s learned now to soothe with his hands, with his presence, with his energy.
 He’s actually got to be present with me because if his thoughts are somewhere else, and he would rather be watching the Lakers game, which is kind of a lot, I had no idea until I met and started dating and then married someone who was into basketball just how many games of basketball are played in a season?